On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

-Furthermore, using the results of Mike Steel and David Penny \citep{Steel-Penny}, one can conclude that Maximum Parsimony is statistically inconsistent for $k$-tuple-site data and four sequences, since single-site data has long been known to be statistically inconsistent \cite{Felsensteinzone}.
+Furthermore, using the results of Mike Steel and David Penny \citep{Steel-Penny}, one can conclude that MP is statistically inconsistent for $k$-tuple-site data and four sequences, since single-site data has long been known to be statistically inconsistent \cite{Felsensteinzone}.
 From this result, the question arises if this equivalence also holds for five and more sequences.
-In this work, we therefore investigate alignments with five sequences.
-First, we prove the statistical inconsistency of Maximum Parsimony for $2$-tuple-site data, if we have alphabets with two or four elements.
+In the present manuscript, we therefore investigate alignments with five sequences.
+First, we prove the statistical inconsistency of MP for $2$-tuple-site data, if we have alphabets with two or four elements.
 These alphabets are of particular importance in biology, as the DNA alphabet is an alphabet with four elements, while the set of purine and pyrimidine is an alphabet with two elements.

-Moreover, we show the statistical inconsistency of Maximum Parsimony on $3$-tuple site data, again for alphabets with two and four elements.
+Moreover, we show the statistical inconsistency of MP on $3$-tuple site data, again for alphabets with two and four elements.
 Note that if we consider $3$-tuple-site data for the DNA alphabet, these data induce so-called DNA triplets, also known as DNA codons.
 Each DNA codon specifies an amino acid \cite{Crick}.
 Therefore, the consideration of three successive DNA nucleotides as a $3$-tuple is of particular interest in biology.
+Note that there exist certain models to describe codon sequence evolution (e.g. \citep{CodonModel}), which in general are based on the assumption that a codon can only mutate in one position per step, so e.g. a change from codon $AAA$ to codon $CCC$ would not be possible in one step, while a change from codon $AAA$ to $CAA$ would be possible.
+In the following, however, we disregard these codon models and suppose that any change from one codon to another codon is possible in one step and costs 1 unit regardless of whether one, two or three positions change.
+This is motivated by the fact that it is our aim to generalize the approach presented in \citep{Steel-Penny}, where changes between all tuples are allowed, too.
+Moreover, as we will show in Section \ref{Previous results}, the alternative model, which would assign a higher cost to the change from $AAA$ to $CCC$ than to $CAA$, can easily be traced back to the single-site case and is therefore of less mathematical interest.